TacticalMetaphysics/LiSE/cause_effect.rst

 ===============================
 The LiSE Cause and Effect Model
 ===============================
-:Info: Documentation for the cause-and-effect model in LiSE, a life simulator engine
+:Info: Documentation for the cause-and-effect model in LiSE, a development toolkit for life simulators
 :Copyright: 2013 by Zachary Spector.
 Available under the terms of the GNU Free Documentation License 1.3

 Purpose